-World Vision’s media relations team provides journalists and bloggers with:
+World Vision’s public relations team provides journalists and bloggers with:

 Recently Updated Press Kits

 The article, “All of Me: Engaging the World of Poverty and Injustice” published in the Lausanne Global Analysis, does not accurately reflect World Vision’s position and views toward the State of Israel and the Palestinian people.

 Ending extreme poverty is only going to be possible if governments gathered for next week’s post-2015 meeting focus efforts on reaching all children, especially those living in war, fragility and instability, World Vision said Monday.

 All Children Reading: A Grand Challenge for Development announces 14 new grantees.
 The winners represent the most promising innovations in literacy education and were selected from 213 proposals in 50 countries.